ChrisRamer/database-basics-ind-project/README.md

 Clone this repo.

-Download & setup MySql Workbench if you haven't already.
+Download & setup MySQL Workbench if you haven't already.

-In MySql Workbench, in *Navigator -> Administration* window, select *Data Import/Restore*.
+In MySQL Workbench, in *Navigator -> Administration* window, select *Data Import/Restore*.

 In *Import Options* select *Import from Self-Contained File*.